kurniasuryab13/Churn_Analysis_Improvement_Rate_Pipeline/README.md

 track and analyze conversion rates, and automate the data workflow through a structured pipeline.
-This repository includes Python scripts that handle the ETL process, data transformation, exploratory analysis, and conversion rate reporting from end to end — with final results visualized using Google Looker Studio.
+This repository includes Python scripts that handle the ETL process, data transformation, exploratory analysis, and conversion rate reporting from end to end, with final results visualized using Google Looker Studio.

 ---